aelillie/First-Year-Project_Danmarkskort/README.md

 12. If fastest path is chosen it will draw a dark-blue path between point A and B (if shortest, pink)  and open a direction info panel, that shows info about the route

-13. In the direction panel you can see distance to destination, time to destination, as well as directions for how to get from A to B
+13. In the direction panel you can see distance to destination, time to destination, as well as directions for how to get from A to B. In some cases (typically in small cities) it will display that the shortest path is faster than the fastest path.
+This is a bug.
+The fastest path is still